 George was also named on St. Mark’s Church Connah’s Quay.
 Roll of Honour

 The National Memorial Arboretum in Staffordshire includes a memorial to 306 British and Commonwealth soldiers who were shot at dawn for desertion or cowardice in WW1.
-The plot was chosen because it is the first place at the Arboretum where the sun falls at dawn.
+The plot was chosen because it is the first place at the Arboretum where the sun falls at dawn (see photos below)

-Many thanks to Derek and Jennifer Walters who visited the Arboretum in the autumn of 2014 and paid homage to George and took the photographs above.
+Many thanks to Derek and Jennifer Walters who visited the Arboretum in the autumn of 2014 and paid homage to George and took the photographs.

 George is mentioned in the book “Blindfold and Alone,” British Military Executions in the Great War by Cathryn Corns and John Hughes-Wilson, Chapter 12, page 139, where he is said to have been the first man executed for ‘quitting his post’.
 The first man to be found guilty of the same offence was a Pte.
 Cunningham of the Essex Regiment and he was sentenced to death on the 1st January 1915 for quitting his post on two occasions.
 His sentence, however, was commuted to ten years’ penal servitude.
 The book also adds that at the end of 1914 several men had been sentenced to death for quitting their posts, but none had been executed.